Technical Presentation Area

 Rupert Schwarz Application engineer power and e-mobility Dewesoft GmbH AUSTRIA

-For precise efficiency and energy consumption measurements of hybrid ships you would need a combustion analyzer, a power analyzer and dataloggers for mechanical parameters.
+For precise efficiency and energy consumption measurements of hybrid ships you need a combustion analyzer, a power analyzer and dataloggers for mechanical parameters.
 We invented a ruggedized power analyzer that combines the functionality of all these systems for testbeds and also for real-drive tests.
 It can measure any kinds of signals (electrical, mechanical, digital, video, etc.) and the powerful software allows power and combustion analysis at the same time, which is unique in the market.
 The analyzers can be synchronized to place them close to the point of measurement, to achieve a reduction in cable length and measurement errors.

 Battery emulation for testing hybrid and electric marine powertrains